best way to grow.

 do you think you could still do some hamstring and / or glute exercises? what range of motion can you get through the knee?

-also there's too many cable and isolation type exercises for my liking...fre wt compounds are the way to go so get off the smith machine and cable machines and move to bench presses and pull ups (if you can)...i would also go for 3 x full upper body workouts a week too for a liottle more frequency but you may need to alter intensity for each day or mix it up as you can't do 3 x 3 every day for example
+also there's too many cable and isolation type exercises for liking...fre wt compounds are the way to go so get off the smith machine and cable machines and move to bench presses and pull ups (if you can)...i would also go for 3 x full upper body workouts a week too for a liottle more frequency but you may need to alter intensity for each day or mix it up as you can't do 3 x 3 every day for example

 i would something like this: